+A further simulation study for a $4$ group LCA model (Simulated Data 3) was conducted for the largest sample sizes $n = \lbrace 1000, 5000\rbrace.$ In this case the group weights were highly unbalanced, so that $\boldsymbol \tau = (0.52, 0.42, 0.05, 0.01)$.
+The item probability parameters were kept the same as in Table~\ref{tab:simstudy2}.

 Both the \emph{Carcinoma} and \emph{Alzheimer's} data sets consist of multivariate binary data, to which LCA is applied.
 The \emph{Carcinoma} data set contains dichotomous ratings by $m = 7$ pathologists of $n = 118$ slides for the presence or absence of carcinoma in the uterine cervix.
 The data set is available in the \textbf{R} package \textbf{poLCA} \citep{poLCA} and is described at length by \citet[Section 13.2]{agresti2002}.
 As per the simple percentage diagnosed summary for each doctor in Table $\ref{tab:carc_data}$, the data clearly demonstrate that some pathologists are more prone to diagnosing the presence of carcinoma than others.
-Using LCA we aim to identify sets of observations for which they agree and disagree.
+Using LCA the aim is to identify sets of observations for which they agree and disagree.
 The approach of \citet{zhou2010} is followed and the case of $G = 4$ classes considered.

 The \emph{Alzheimer's} data set documents the presence or absence of $m = 6$ symptoms in $n = 240$ patients diagnosed with early onset Alzheimer's disease, conducted in Saint James' Hospital, Dublin, Ireland.
-This data is available in the \textbf{R} package \textbf{BayesLCA} \citep{BayesLCA}, and was previously analyzed by \cite{Walsh04} and \cite{Walsh06}, where the goal was to identify whether groups of patients with the condition presented distinctive patterns of symptoms.
+This data is available in the \textbf{R} package \textbf{BayesLCA} \citep{BayesLCA}, and was previously analyzed by \cite{Walsh04} and \cite{Walsh06}, where the goal was to identify whether groups of patients diagnosed with early onset Alzheimer's disease presented distinctive patterns of symptoms.
 The case where $G = 3$ latent classes are assumed to be present in the data is investigated.